orthanc-mirrors/orthanc-book/Sphinx/source/plugins/advanced-storage.rst

 Check the `configuration file <https://github.com/orthanc-server/orthanc-advanced-storage/blob/master/Plugin/Configuration.json>`_ for all the ``Delayed deletion mode`` configurations.

-Typical Scenarios
+Typical scenarios
 ^^^^^^^^^^^^^^^^^

-Running Out of Storage
+Running out of storage
 """"""""""""""""""""""

 You have an Orthanc instance running for a long time, and its storage is almost full.
 Right now, you have a configuration like this one: